How to Pick the Best Dab Nail

 Quartz bangers are the current standard and are what comes with most oil rigs bought in store and online like here at Badass Glass.
 A banger is a style of dab nail that has a bucket that extends out and away from the joint.
-There are several styles of quartz bangers and I couldn’t begin to cover them all, but you usually see slanted cup bangers and flat tops as pictures here.
+There are several styles of the best quartz bangers, but you usually see slanted cup bangers and flat tops as pictures here.

 These common nails extend up where a dish is placed on top with a hole for airflow in the center.
 Those who love big dabs often choose to go this route as the longer consistent heat allows for no waste.